B3rry/Zest/README.md

 ## Contributing

-Contributions to enhance Zesty are welcome.
+Contributions to enhance Zest are always welcome.
 If you have ideas for improvements or have found a bug, please open an issue.
 If you'd like to contribute directly, feel free to fork the repository and submit a pull request.
 Your help in improving this tool is always appreciated.